cloudqubes/ootc-documentation/source/adminguide/templates.rst

 #. **Important**: Wait for the ISO to finish downloading.
 If you move on
    to the next task and try to use the ISO right away, it will appear to fail.
-The entire ISO must be available before CloudStack can work with it.
+The entire ISO must be available before you can work with it.

 Attaching an ISO to a VM
 -------------------------

 #.
-In the left navigation, click Instances.
+In the left navigation bar, click Instances in Compute menu. |compute-icon.png|

 #.
 Choose the virtual machine you want to work with.